-Assistance Service Dogs for Autistic Children
+Assistance Dogs for Autistic Children in Ireland

-Service Dogs help Autistic Children
+Assistance Dogs for Autistic Children

 I have included news reports and videos of children with Autism Spectrum Disorder.